What is a scholarship "endowment"?

 May I pledge my gift over a period of years?

 Yes.
-We will allow pledges to be structured up to 5 years.
+We will allow pledges to be structured up to five years.

 If an endowed scholarship is funded over time, is there a way in which to begin partial awards prior to reaching the fully-funded amount?